RobinLarsson1/Power-Experts-backend/README.md

 # Power-Experts-API

 ## Description
-This is an API for our school task.
+This is an API for a school assignment.
 The task was to create our own API to handle small scale data for a webapp.

 ## Table of Contents